JaydenE55/IR-Over-WiFi/README.md

 | 1   | IR Blaster   | https://www.amzn.com/dp/B01E20VQD8/ |

 Note: The jumper wires are an assorted pack of F to F, M to M, and M to F.
-The IR Blaster also includes a reciever, you could use that to find the IR codes To find the codes for your device, read "DecodingTheSignals.md".
+The IR Blaster also includes a reciever, you could use that to find the IR codes.
+To find the codes for your device, read "DecodingTheSignals.md".